kanduvisla/blipr/TEST_REPORT.md

 --- Bugs:

-- (requires testing) Paste does not highlight selected step / empty step is not highlighted
-- Paste only pastes one step (the last?)
+- Copy / pasting: when selecting, create range when there are empty values in between
 - "##" does not show with multiple steps with different values
 - Message is not clear when pasting notes "COPIED ALL NOTES"?
-- (requires re-testing) Selected note is not "picked" (pipet tool)
+- Selected note is not "picked" (pipet tool)
-- (requires re-testing) Pattern change does not trigger a PC
 - It still appears that something goes wrong when setting steps in the sequencer; other pages seem affected.
 - Roland SH-4d was not detected by Linux.
 Not sure if this is a Blipr problem, since `amidi -l` also didn't show it.
 - (still not working) Midi configuration with multiple device is not working properly.
 Was unable to set proper midi device for A. Cannot set to "None"
-- (still not working) When configuring midi device, configuration is not directly applied, restart of the program is required.
-The current device is unassigned, but a new device is not assigned
 - Got an error with invalid device Id (probably the Midi Through Port), blipr won't start
 - Steps are set on disabled tiles (takes not in account page length (possible also track length))
 - (requires re-testing) It appears that the note off is not properly send when changing the note tone